pytube/pytube/README.md

 ## Command-line interface

-pytube also ships with a tiny cli interface for downloading and probing videos.
+pytube also ships with a tiny cli interface for downloading and probing videos (use `pytube3` if using python3 version).

 Let's start with downloading: